V4Fire/Client/src/super/i-input/README.md

 The default value of a component.
 It can be modified directly from a component.
 This value will be used after invoking of `reset`.

+### Getters

 #### formValue

 A form value of the component.

-By design, all `iInput` components have "own" value and "form" value.
+By design, all `iInput` components have their "own" values and "form" values.
 The form value is based on the own component value, but they are equal in a simple case.
 The form associated with this component will use the form value, but not the original.